 - Remove from the oven and allow to cool completely before touching them as they’ll still be soft.

-- Make up your royal icing (if you need help with this, see "The Iced Gem Topping" section in my blog post.
+- Make up your icing (see "The Icing Topping" section in my blog post)

-- Divide your icing into 2-3 bowls depending on how many colours you'd like.
-Add the colours and flavourings to each bowl.
+- Divide your icing into as many bowls as you'd like colours.
+Add the colours & any flavourings you like to each bowl.

 - Place your nozzle into your piping bag (I use a 12-point open star swirl nozzle) and fill with the first colour.

 - Hold the biscuit with one hand and piping bag with the other.
 Press the piping nozzle down onto the centre of the biscuit squeeze the piping bag firmly.
 Pull the nozzle away and release your squeeze at the same time!